 1. Mead isn’t beer or wine – it exists in its own category.

 Traditionally, mead is fermented with three basic ingredients: honey, yeast, and water.
-The AMMA‘s official definition classifies mead as derived either from honey and water, or from a mixture of honey and water with hops, fruit, spices, grain, or other agricultural products and flavors; but stipulates that honey must represent the largest percentage of the starting fermentable sugars by weight.
+The AMMA‘s official definition classifies the drink as derived either from honey and water, or from a mixture of honey and water with hops, fruit, spices, grain, or other agricultural products and flavors; but stipulates that honey must represent the largest percentage of the starting fermentable sugars by weight.

 People do tend to confuse mead with beer or wine, but there are some key differences to note.
 Unlike beer, mead skips the boiling stage and goes directly to fermentation.
-And while this part of the process is also true for wine, the composition of mead is completely different.
+And while this part of the process is also true for wine, the composition of this honeyed beverage is completely different.
 Instead of strictly using grapes, mead production involves combining honey with water, along with optional spices.
 But instead of using the ale yeast strains commonly utilized in brewing, mead integrates a variety of the same yeasts used for champagne and wine production.
 And like wine, mead is also left to age comparatively longer than beer – an average of 2 to 3 years.

 Essentially, the easiest way to distinguish mead from other alcohols is by its fermentable sugar source: if it’s primarily honey, then it’s mead; whereas for beer and wine, it would be grain or fruit, respectively.